-At most 2000 CVMs are supported in one scaling group.
-For more information about the current quota of pay-as-you-go CVMs that Tencent Cloud users can have in each availability zone, see Purchase Limits for Pay-as-You-Go CVM Instances.
-If you want to have more than 2000 CVMs in one scaling group, or if you want to use more pay-as-you-go CVMs than the fixed quota, submit a ticket.
+One scaling group can have a maximum of 2,000 CVMs.
+For more information about the current quota of pay-as-you-go CVMs under an account in each availability zone, see “Purchase Limits for Pay-as-You-Go CVM Instances” under Purchase Limits.
+If you want to have more than 2,000 CVMs in one scaling group, or if you want to use more pay-as-you-go CVMs than the fixed quota, submit a ticket.

 A CVM that is manually added to the scaling group must meet the following requirements:

 A CLB instance (in the case of a cross-region CLB instance, its backend instance VPC) that is associated with a scaling group must be in the same network environment (VPC or the classic network of the same region) as the scaling group.

 No. Auto Scaling is a management service that elastically adjusts computing resources according to your business needs and policies.
 It can automatically add CVM instances when the business grows and remove CVM instances when the business declines.
 Currently, Auto Scaling does not support "scaling up", that is, Auto Scaling cannot automatically change the CPU, memory and bandwidth of CVMs.

 No. Auto Scaling can independently scale CVM instances out and in.
 It can work with CLB or work alone.

 You can configure two scheduled actions: one defines the desired capacity of scale-out, and the other defines the desired capacity of scale-in.

 Tencent Cloud Auto Scaling provides two removal policies: